splunk/public-o11y-docs/apm/apm-alert-visualize/alert-conditions-apm.rst

      - Alerts when there is a sudden increase in error rate.
      - The error rate over the last 5 minutes is over 5% larger than the error rate of the preceding 1 hour across at least 100 requests.

-Alert conditions for latency detectors
+Alert conditions for latency metrics
 ========================================

-These are the built-in alert conditions for latency detectors that are available in Splunk APM detectors.
+These are the built-in alert conditions for latency detectors that are available in Splunk APM metrics.
 These conditions are available when you select :guilabel:`Latency - Service/Endpoint`, :guilabel:`Latency - Service`, or :guilabel:`Latency - Workflow` when you create an APM detector.
 See :ref:`apm-alerts` for steps to configure and APM detector.

 .. list-table::
    :header-rows: 1